mikes802/Marketing-Analytics-Case-Study/Script Check.md

 ORDER BY customer_id, category_name
 );

--- This table is the final table that has the top three recommended movies for each customer split by category
+-- This table is the final table that has the top three recommended movies -- for each customer split by category

 DROP TABLE IF EXISTS top_3_recs;
 CREATE TEMP TABLE top_3_recs AS (
 WITH cte_1 AS (
   SELECT *,
--- I decided to go with ROW_NUMBER here because RANK will return the same number for ties.
+-- I decided to go with ROW_NUMBER here because RANK will return -- the same number for ties.
     ROW_NUMBER() OVER (
       PARTITION BY customer_id, category_name
--- In order to make the top_3_actor_recs match Danny's 100%, had to change latest_rental_date to title here
+-- In order to make the top_3_actor_recs match Danny's 100%, -- had to change latest_rental_date to title here.
       ORDER BY times_rented DESC, title
     ) AS ranking
   FROM per_cust_recommendations_table_full t1
--- An anti-join will eliminate rows from the base table that show up in the target table.
+-- An anti-join will eliminate rows from the base table that -- show up in the target table.
   WHERE NOT EXISTS (
     SELECT 1
     FROM movies_seen_top_categories t2